-When children placed in foster care reach the maximum age that a State will support them (18 – 21) without being reunited with their family or placed in a permanent adoptive home, it’s called aging out.
+When children placed in foster care reach the maximum age that a state will support them (18 – 21) without being reunited with family or being placed in a permanent home, it’s called aging out.
 Sometimes it’s as cold as having a kid sign paperwork on their 18th birthday and sending them out of a group home onto the streets with a trash bag of their clothing.
 We’ve heard of social workers in Los Angeles picking kids up from their foster homes and taking them straight to a homeless shelter.

 20 percent of foster youth will become homeless the day they age out.